What Is The Best Way To Sell Your Business?

 • A ‘for sale by owner’ (or FSBO) is almost never a good way to sell a business.

-• First, the business must be valued properly.
+• First, a business must be valued properly.

-• Most FSBO sellers do not have their businesses valued properly because they are unfamiliar with the business sales industry.
+• Most FSBO sellers do not have their business valued properly because they are unfamiliar with selling a business.

-• They often massively overprice their business by using dissimilar comps or methods of valuation that simply are not industry norms.
+• They often massively overprice their business by using dissimilar comparable sales or methods of valuation that simply are not industry norms.

 • Or they undervalue their business by not defining and using the correct adjusted owner benefit (or true economic profits) of their business.

-• Next, most FSBO sellers do not have an organized and clear set of financials which justify the advertised adjusted owner benefit.
+• Most FSBO sellers also do not have an organized and clear set of financials which justify the advertised adjusted owner benefit.

 • They will thus be unprepared to engage with a serious buyer who will need to see such financial materials in order to make an offer.